Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ## Proposed Method: Parameter Scaling

-- In posit, value near exponent 0 has the most accuracy.
-Hence scale the value is helpful.
+- In posit, value near exponent 0 has the most accuracy
+  - Hence scale the value is helpful.
-	- Weight scaling does not work in normal FP since the accuracy distribution is flat.
+	- Normal FP scaling doesn't work since the accuracy distribution is <span style="color:red">flat</span>.
 - The weight is decoded before multiply-add operation.
 Then encode after that.
 	- Weights are kept scaled in weight update.
 ![h:360 center](paper_speech_image/precision.png)